Allergy Testing & Treatment

 Allergy drops (sublingual immunotherapy) follows the same concept as shots, however the allergens are dropped under the tongue rather than being injected.
 If schedule or distance prevents regular visits to the allergy clinic, or you cannot tolerate repeated injections, these are a useful alternative.

-Steps can be taken to remove or avoid environmental triggers.
+Identified triggers can be reduced or avoided.
 If the allergen is seasonal, patients can anticipate when to start or adjust medications.
-Also, the exact cause is needed to prepare allergy shots, which help patients with severe or persistent asthma and allergy.
+Also, your exact allergy profile is needed to prepare allergy shots, which help patients with severe or persistent asthma and allergy.